bitvandal/luna_dx90c/luna_32_skinned_mesh_demo/README.md

 Skinned Mesh Demo.

-Not done yes, this example requires some COM interface translation between Rust and C++.
+Not done yet, this example requires some COM interface translation between Rust and C++.